Walusus/GradientPG/_i18n/en/o-nas.md

 Before joining our community, we invite you to read the current [statute](/en/statute) (available only in Polish).

 ## Members of the Board
- - Piotr Januszewski (Chairman),
+ - Bartłomiej Borzyszkowski (President),
- - Jakub Powierza (Public Relations),
+ - Daniel Mątwicki,
- - Dawid Paluchowski,
+ - Jan Pliszka,
- - Grzegorz Beringer,
+ - Hubert Skrzypczak,
- - Mateusz Jabłoński.
+ - Marcin Świniarski.

 ## Supervisors
  - Adam Brzeski MSc,